6th Movement:"Sons of Champlin"

 I could tell that Pat was really, really, jazzed about this band.
 And since up to this point in our musical relationship we had already both been on the same page musically mostly all the time, we decided to find out where they were playing next.
 And we'd go together to check 'em out.

 Can't remember where we went to see the show, but I do know this: I was totally gill-hooked after only the first song.
 Whew!
 If I were to try to describe the band as far as what they sounded like?
 To me?
-It was like a giant deluxe combo-plate of Jazz, RnB, Rock and Blues.
-Along with a healthy dose of Soul added in to the mix via Bill Champlin's vocal chops.
+It was like a giant deluxe combo-plate of RnB, Rock, Jazz and Blues.
+Along with a healthy dose of Soul added into the mix via Bill Champlin's amazing vocal chops.

 Some of the tunes were in that 4 - 6 minute range.
 But, they had 2 songs in particular that they played that night which were waaaaay longer than that.
 "Freedom" and "Get High."
 These 2 tunes just went all over the place.
 Rhythmic changes, tempo changes, time signature changes, soft, loud, rockin', jazzin', and every other compilation of musical genre that I could ever have imagined..